Javascript is not enabled.

 At an age when many find it hard to accept altered conditions, Elizabeth II has never stopped learning and adapting.
 “Change has become a constant,” she remarked in 2002.
 “The way we embrace it defines our future.”

-The Queen and The Duke of Edinburgh attend a service to mark the 50th anniversary of Christian Aid at Westminster Abbey, London.
-They arrive in her Rolls Royce car.
+spinner image Queen Elizabeth II and The Duke of Edinburgh arrive in a Rolls Royce while attending a service to mark the 50th anniversary of Christian Aid at Westminster Abbey, London

 Tim Graham Photo Library via Getty Images